SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Telemetry_API.md

 All known accounts are listed in the Accounts table.
 Each row in this table contains a polling toggle button.
 No Telemetry will be polled by default.
 The toggle button of every row will indicate *Disabled* after element creation.
 You'll need to enable polling for the relevant accounts to be able to see data in the following tables: User Terminals, Alerts and Routers.

 > [!NOTE]
-> Keep in mind that it can take some time before data is visible in the above mentioned tables after enabling the polling for one or more accounts.
+> Keep in mind that it can take some time before data is visible in tables User Terminals, Alerts and Routers after enabling the polling for one or more accounts.
 There is no trigger after changing one or more toggle buttons.
 Every timer cycle the connector checks for which accounts polling is enabled.